You are here

 The IAEA Task Force of international experts

 An IAEA Task Force has been set up to review the plans and actions related to ALPS-treated water discharge.
 It consists of staff members from across the departments and laboratories of the IAEA, and 11 internationally recognized experts with diverse backgrounds from Argentina, Australia, Canada, China, France, the Marshall Islands, the Republic of Korea, the Russian Federation, the United Kingdom, the United States and Viet Nam.
-The Task Force members will not work in a national capacity but as part of an international team managed by the IAEA.
-The Task Force will refer to the IAEA Safety Standards and conduct the review in an objective and science-based manner, which will help send a message of transparency and confidence to the international community.
+The Task Force members are not working in a national capacity but as part of an international team managed by the IAEA.
+The Task Force is referring to the IAEA Safety Standards and is conducting the reviews in an objective and science-based manner, which will help send a message of transparency and confidence to the international community.

 But why is the water stored at the Fukushima Daiichi plant?
 Why do treatment options not remove all traces of radioactivity?
 And how will the Agency support Japan?
 Here are the answers to these questions and more.